 Only bring props if they truly reflect who you are a couple.

 Engagement sessions can be kept simple, but they can also include props or themes as long as they're used properly.
 My advice to you is to think of props as a way to enhance the reflection of the two of you as a couple.

-For example, a picnic in the park won't work for two people who absolutely LOVE going to see live music and eating at cool new restaurants.
-And a walk in the forest with your dog won't work if you generally hang out inside playing boardgames.
+For example, a fancy picnic in the park wouldn't be the perfect fit for two people who absolutely LOVE going to see live music and eating at cool new restaurants.
+And a walk in the forest with your dog won't work if you generally hang out inside playing boardgames!

 A FEW CUTE EXAMPLES:

 S'mores and a cozy blanket for the campfire

 Waterguns and a comfy hammock for some cottage lovin'

 BBQing on the rooftop patio at your condo